 Admissions Academic Merit Scholarship

 In order to be considered for this scholarship, a student must have a completed application file by the Dec.
-1, 2019 Priority Scholarship Deadline.
-An application file is complete when UWF has received the student's application, high school transcripts and ACT/SAT scores and subscores.
-Students are encouraged to submit all materials before the deadline, as requests to transfer transcripts and scores to UWF may take several business days.
+1, 2021, Scholarship Priority Consideration Deadline.
+An application file is complete when UWF has received the student's application, Self-reported Student Academic Record (SSAR), and ACT/SAT scores and subscores.
+A completed Free Application for Federal Student Aid (FAFSA) is encouraged.
+Students are encouraged to submit all materials before the deadline, as the transfer of information to UWF may take several business days.

 Admissions Academic Merit Scholarship FAQs

 - What are direct costs?
 Direct costs are charges associated directly with attending UWF: tuition and mandatory fees, on-campus housing and meal plans.
 They do not include such items as a parking pass.

 - I was awarded the Admissions Merit Scholarship and Florida Bright Futures.
 Will I receive both?
 Students who live on campus will have the full value of their award and Florida Bright Futures scholarships applied to their tuition and fees, on-campus housing, and meal plan costs.
 The Florida Bright Futures scholarship applies directly to tuition and fees.
 The Admissions Merit Scholarship will cover any remaining University expenses, specifically on-campus housing and meal plans, up to the value of your award.
 If any funds remain, then you will receive an $800 per semester textbook stipend.